 College Conservation Area

-College is a compact conservation area in England, covering approximately 13.8 hectares of protected landscape.
-It is designated in 1986, reflecting the area's longstanding cultural and architectural significance.
-The area includes 3 listed buildings recognised for their heritage value.
+College is a compact conservation area in England, covering approximately 7.5 hectares of protected landscape.
+The area has been designated to preserve its distinctive character, including its historic buildings, street patterns, and open spaces.
+The area includes 7 listed buildings recognised for their heritage value.

 Note: There are 2 conservation areas with this name in the UK.